Monday 1st March

 Thursday 25th March

 A memorial to the town’s former medical practitioner Dr John Gill was erected this week in Langholm cemetery.
 He died from a stroke while attending patients at Thomas Hope Hospital in April 1914.
-The inscription includes the sentences: ‘For 34 years a medical practitioner at Langholm.
+The inscription includes: ‘For 34 years a medical practitioner at Langholm.
 Erected by the people of Langholm and neighbourhood in grateful remembrance of a life of self-denying devotion to duty.’

 Saturday 27th March

-All discounted railway fares (weekend, half-day, short and long date excursions) have been cancelled until further notice, as well as special trains for Easter, due to wartime curtailments.
+All discounted railway fares (weekend, half-day, short and long date excursions) have been cancelled until further notice, as well as special trains for Easter, due to wartime constraints.

 Sunday 28th March